 Completed Research Projects:

 NSF Project on Social Impacts of Climate Change (2015-2016): Aiding the project management in the final stages of this 3+year project.
 The team has developed agent-based models of the population's migration in Canada over the last 100 years using four different sources of weather data (800AD-1300AD, last 150 years, and optimistic and pessimistic projections for the next 100 years).
-The project is in the final stages of experimentation and reporting in the Summer of 2016.
+The project wrapped up experimentation and reporting in the Summer of 2016.

-Human Supervision of the Military's Semi-Autonomous Robots (2015-present): At the Warfighter Human System Integration Laboratory starting in the summer of 2015, contributed to policy discussions on use of autonomous machines and man-machine systems.
+Human Supervision of the Military's Semi-Autonomous Robots (2015): At the Warfighter Human System Integration Laboratory starting in the summer of 2015, contributed to policy discussions on use of autonomous machines and man-machine systems.
 Developed an expert system monitoring and advising the experimenter on changing the cognitive workload for the Naval Research Lab's experimental operator interface (SCOUT) for controlling multiple unmanned aerial vehicles (UAVs).
 This work resulted in a paper submitted to the AAAI Fall Symposium on Self-Confidence in Autonomous Systems.

 Enhancing the agent cognition in computational social science (Oct 2013-Dec 2014): Modeling human social cognition and decision-making concerning migration based on economic, violence, political issues, and social influences.
 This agent-based, social simulation project was done in MASON for the Air Force Research Lab and featured the application of survey data integration and synthesis, inter-agent communication, and statistically driven decision trees used by millions of agents.
 Paper on the methodology was presented at BRiMS-2015.